 The powerPoint editing interface is easy to navigate, simple and convenient.
 You can handle PowerPoint if you know how to deal with Word.
 It also can be stored on Google Drive.
-You can also use PowerPoint templates which will make your job so much easier.
+You can also use free PowerPoint templates which will make your job so much easier.
 Pick a template and duplicate the styles as you go forward.
 You can save files in many formats, including PDF.

 In all honesty, the downside to PowerPoint is that it's a bit difficult to use.
 And because there are so many no-code technology easy-to-use website builders, presentation-making tools, and software out there, people lean towards them.

 Keynote is the Lite version of PowerPoint for Macs.
 In Keynote, it is easier to make slides because its functionality is reduced to the bare minimum.
 Keynote, unlike PowerPoint, is not as confusing, especially if you are a user of Macs.